 3. Wimpfheimer tried to convince an investor to invest money with him by telling him the net worth of the company was $40,000,000.
 But when the investor investigated the documents and challenged that number, Wimpfheimer responded that the actual number was really $20,000,000.
 Wimpfheimer blames the CFO for the mistake because "he was working with a moving target."

-First, what does that even mean?
+First, what does the phrase a "moving target" mean?

 [Image: Wimpfheimer making a $20,000,000 misrepresentation in an email.]